emsonmez/AST_347_Final_Project/README.md

-# Final Project: Galaxy Clustering Analysis and BAO Detection
+# Final Project: Galaxy Clustering Analysis and BAO Detection. galaxycoor package.

 This project uses SDSS DR17 galaxy data with a self-coded BallTree algorithm to compute the two-point correlation function $\xi(r)$ in order to find how many galaxies are within a certain radius from a central galaxy and detect the baryon acoustic oscillation (BAO) peak.